pianoroll/SUPRA/stats/index.md

-Here is a list of the pianists sorted by number of rolls they recorded Click on the name of the performer to see the list of their recordings (not working for names with accented characters yet).
+Here is a list of the pianists sorted by number of rolls they recorded Click on the name of the performer to see the list of their recordings.
+Roll duplications are excluded from the counts.
+(Not working for names with accented characters yet.)

 <div id="pianists"></div>
 </article>